-Dr. Spencer Evans is a Postdoctoral Fellow in the Department of Psychology at Harvard University.
+Dr. Spencer Evans is a Research Associate in the Department of Psychology at Harvard University.
+Beginning in January 2021, he will be an Assistant Professor in the Department of Psychology at the University of Miami.
 Dr. Evans earned his undergraduate degree in Psychology and Philosophy from the University of Kansas, where he later completed his M.A. and Ph.D. in Clinical Child Psychology.
 After completing an APA-accredited internship at the Medical University of South Carolina (Child Track), he joined the Harvard Youth Mental Health Lab.
 Currently, Dr. Evans works on the development, evaluation, and dissemination of evidence-based assessment and treatment methods, with a focus on transdiagnostic, personalized, and measurement-based approaches.
 He previously served as Project Director for the Connecticut Child STEPs Study (a randomized controlled trial of MATCH).
 Dr. Evans’s research has examined subtypes of aggressive and disruptive behavior (proactive and reactive aggression; irritable and defiant dimensions of oppositionality) and their associations with emotional, social, and academic outcomes.
 For several years he worked with the World Health Organization in their development of the International Classification of Diseases (ICD-11) section on Mental and Behavioural Disorders, particularly Disruptive Behaviour and Dissocial Disorders.
 Clinically, he has worked as a therapist, examiner, consultant, and trainer, emphasizing evidence-based services for common emotional and behavioral problems affecting youth in school, outpatient, pediatric, and inpatient settings.